 Find Cheap Eats/Drinks: Walk north to Planet Hollywood and explore the Miracle Mile Shops.
 Inside is an abundance of cheap drink and happy hour deals.
 Additionally, one of our favorite places to eat cheap on the Strip, Ocean One, can be found inside which offers a full $4.99 lunch menu.

-Hopefully, our suggestions for things to do at and near New York New York was able to help you add a thing or two to your Las Vegas itinerary!
+Hopefully, our suggestions for things to do at New York New York Las Vegas and nearby were able to help you add a thing or two to your Las Vegas itinerary!
+If you need additional inspiration, check out our property by property rundown of things to do on the Strip.
 Given the resort’s location on the Las Vegas Strip, you shouldn’t have any trouble staying busy!